ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 ```

 For the Python equivalent, these become a single public string (renamed) attribute with private attributes for the
 length and offset.
-The "_" prefix is a hint that applications should not use these fields directly.
+The "_" prefix is a strong hint that applications should not use these fields directly.
 ```
   ['CCDTUrl', 0, 'P'],
-  ['_CCDTUrlOffset', 0, MQLONG_TYPE],  # At least one attribute (SSLPeerNamePtr) does not have a corresponding offset ['_CCDTUrlLength',0, MQLONG_TYPE],
+  ['_CCDTUrlOffset', 0, MQLONG_TYPE],  # One similar field (SSLPeerNamePtr) does not have a corresponding "offset" ['_CCDTUrlLength',0, MQLONG_TYPE],
 ```